Power Couple? AI Growth and Renewable Energy Investment: Proofs of Technical Results

-Next consider the case where neither condition in Proposition 1(i) holds.
-This corresponds to either the first sub-case, or situations (B) and C(i) in the second sub-case discussed in the proof of Lemma 1.
-In all of these cases, the third scenario of $x^*$ in Lemma 1 can materialize when $y$ is sufficiently large, in particular, when $y=k$.
-Hence, $W(k)$, i.e., the welfare function when $y=k$, should be calculated by plugging in $x^*(k)=1$.
-Based on the calculation in the first paragraph of this proof, we know that when $V'(k)> \eta (c_f-c_r)+(1-b) e_f \xi$, $W'(k)<0$ implying that $y^*<k$.
-If $y_2\leq 0$, then according to Lemma 1, $k(x^*(y))^{1+\alpha}>y$ holds for all $y\in[0,k)$.
-Setting $\bar{d}_m$ to be any negative number proves Proposition 1(ii).
+Next consider the case in which neither condition in \cref{prop:1}(i) holds.
+This corresponds to either the first sub-case, or situations (B) and (C-i) in the second sub-case discussed in the proof of \cref{lem:1}.
+In all of these cases, the third scenario of $x^*$ in \cref{lem:1} can materialize when $y$ is sufficiently large, in particular, when $y=k$.
+Hence, $W(k)$, that is, the welfare function when $y=k$, should be calculated by plugging in $x^*(k)=1$.
+Based on the calculation in the first paragraph of this proof, we know that when $V'(k)> \eta (c_f-c_r)+(1-b) e_f \xi$, $W'(k)<0$, implying that $y^*<k$.
+If $y_2\leq 0$, then according to \cref{lem:1}, $k(x^*(y))^{1+\alpha}>y$ holds for all $y\in[0,k)$.
+Setting $\bar{d}_m$ to be any negative number proves \cref{prop:1}(ii).